JosephFerano/a02/README.md

 The code is organized into 4 files; `wsclock.rs`, `second.rs`, `optimal.rs`, and `lib.rs`.
 Rust automagically generates binaries for the first 3, lib has some shared code.
 Code can be found on github as well (https://github.com/JosephFerano/a02)

+This project takes a text file with commands for read/write access to pages, and three different paging algorithms are implemented to handle the sequences.

 #### Running

 ```./optimal <PHYSICAL_MEMORY_PAGES> <FILENAME>```